NerdSalad/Air-Quality-Analysis/README.md

    ```
 4. Open Power BI and load the dataset to explore the interactive dashboard.

-## 📸 Screenshots
-(Add some images of your visualizations or Power BI dashboard here)

 ## 🤝 Contributing
 Feel free to fork this repository and enhance the project!